jfcloutier/karma_system/design_notes/representing properties and relations.md

 # Representing properties and relations

-Experiences, Predictions, Prediction Errors, Predictables and Observations represent different perspectives held by CAs about properties/relations.
+Experiences, Predictions, Prediction Errors and Observations represent different perspectives held by CAs about properties/relations.

 * Observations: The experienced properties/relations a CA perceives of its umwelt CAs
 * Predictions: The next observations a CA anticipates
 * Prediction errors: Corrections a CA receives from its umwelt about the values of predictions it made
-* Predictables: Specifications of what predictions a CA can respond to
 * Experiences:  Properties/relations abstracting the CA's past and current observations

 Properties/relations are represented as Origin ---Kind--> Value.
 A relation is between two objects (its origin and its value).
 A property is between one object (its origin) and an atomic value.